 CareNow Ontario was instrumental in developing that plan.

 In the meantime a new set of clinical tools* has been created to help your family doctor diagnosis and treat ME/CFS and Fibromyalgia.
-You can help your doctor provide you with better care by bringing to their attention these clinical tools that have been prepared by the (Canadian) Centre for Effective Practice or CEP.
+You can help your doctor provide you with better care by bringing to their attention these clinical tools that have been prepared by the (Canadian) Centre for Effective Practice or CEP -a group with backgrounds in family medicine (doctors), nursing, research, health administration, or other primary care roles.

 Links are provided under: Actions you can take (below).